Wide Range of Markets

 Although you can make substantial profits from financial spread betting, it is important to note that it carries a high level of risk to your capital, so you should only trade with money you can afford to lose.

 With our FinancialSpreads+ account, we try to limit client losses by applying a Stop Loss order to each trade you make, but these Stops are not guaranteed.
-As a consequence, if a market gaps, you may lose more than your initial deposit.
+As a consequence, if a market gaps, you may lose more than you allowed for.

 Leveraged trading, that is, "trading on margin

 ", has its benefits, i.e. it helps to free up your capital.
 However, you are still liable for any unforeseen and unexpected adverse market movements.

 As with the example above, where you only need £120 on deposit for a £5 position in Sky PLC at 800p, in an extreme scenario you could still lose £4,000 (for example, if Sky PLC went bust overnight).